 One time per user license fee \$800.00

 Yearly hosting fee per user \$480.00

-OrderConnect Medication Management Prescriber yearly per user fee \$855.00
+OrderConnect Medication Management Prescriber yearly per user fee \$889.95

-Non-Prescriber yearly per user fee \$159.00
+Non-Prescriber yearly per user fee \$165.36

 EPCS Token per user \$75.00

-EPCS Subscription \$96.00
+EPCS Subscription per user \$96.00

-Yearly Maintenance fee per user \$212.60
+Yearly Maintenance fee per user \$221.12

+Personal Health Record yearly per user \$71.85

+MModal Speech Recognition yearly per user \$812.40

+CareConnect Direct Secure Messaging yearly per user \$60.00

-Yearly maintenance fee per user.
-Amount determined based on formula listed below:
+Yearly maintenance fee per user: Amount determined based on formula listed below:

-Formula: [Total Maintenance Amount ÷ Total Number of Users]
+Formula: [Total Maintenance Amount + Total Number of Users]

-Should CONTRACTOR choose not to utilize Netsmart's Avatar for its Electronic Health Records management, CONTRACTOR will be responsible for obtaining its own system for Electronic Health Records management.
+Should CONTRACTOR decide not to utilize Netsmart's Avatar for its Electronic Health Records management, CONTRACTOR will be responsible for negotiating to opt out the following contract period.
+The CONTRACTOR will be responsible for obtaining its own system for Electronic Health Records management.
 CONTRACTOR shall be responsible for administrative costs incurred by the County as a result of Contractor's disassociation with County's Electronic Health Record System.
 Administrative costs will be calculated based on the costs to add an additional staff position in the Mental Health Department as a result of the service provided under this Agreement and/or if user licenses are purchased so the contractor will have the minimal functionality to the EHR system for consumer setup and billing purposes.
 The administrative billing would be performed on a monthly basis by invoice to the contractor.